revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/SQL/Queries.md

 ---

-3. Take a list and remove duplicates but preserve the order of the unique values.
+3. How to remove duplicates from a list while preserving the order of unique values in SQL

 <details><summary><b>MySQL</b></summary>